 Back from the Dead: Cletus was murdered by his psychologist Dr. Jenner, who wanted to become the symbiote's new host.
-It turned him down, resuscitated Cletus and rebonded to him, and paid Jenner back in full.
+It turned him down, resuscitated and rebonded to Cletus, and paid Jenner back in full.

-The Berserker: Without Cletus's mind to direct it the symbiote is little more than a feral predator attacking anything it sees, though after reuniting with him it develops the ability to speak on its own.
+The Berserker: Without Cletus's mind to direct it the symbiote was little more than a feral predator attacking anything it saw, though after reuniting with him it develops the ability to speak on its own.

 Bloody Murder: The symbiote is bonded to his bloodstream, making it very difficult for them to be separated.
 There have even been times when, without it, Cletus was on the brink of death due to anemia.

 Book Dumb: Kasady is uneducated but not an idiot, and prior to getting the symbiote had cleanly gotten away with a number of murders; worse, since he doesn't hold the same intense grudge against Spidey the same way his other enemies do and he doesn't have as sensitive an ego, he's not as vulnerable to Spidey's usual psychological tactics.
 Carnage is focused on his mission, and that mission is killing as many people as he can.

 Brought Down to Normal: Venom once ate the symbiote, though Cletus was able to find a duplicate of it in the Negative Zone.
 There have also been times it's left him for stronger hosts.

 Can't Live Without You: In Superior Carnage Annual, after being separated from its host for a prolonged period of time the Carnage symbiote is dying and makes a desperate bid to reunite with Cletus.
 The only part of it that survives is a "neutered" piece that was separated from the main body.